stelzinga/MF/Management_Framework.md

 - Services

 #### Accounting Assets incl.
 Cash
-Accounting Assets are those assets officially maintained as such on the Balance Sheet including *Fixed assets*, e.g., buildings and machinery as well as *Current Assets* e.g., Receivables and of course *Cash*.
+Accounting Assets are those assets officially maintained as such on the Balance Sheet including *Fixed assets* (buildings, machinery, etc.), *Current Assets* (inventory,  receivables, etc.) and of course *Cash*.
 Cash is used to fund ongoing *Operating Costs* i.e., rent, raw material, utilities, etc. Cash is made available from the sales of Services i.e. Revenue and Funding (see Organising later in this note).
 Accounting Assets are recorded on the left side of the Balance Sheet and are maintained through Business Function Finance, specifically Accounting.

 #### Infrastructure
 Infrastructure or Infra a.k.a. systems, refers to the physical setup used on a day to day basis whether part of Accounting Assets or not.
 The term is used mostly in non-manufacturing Ventures in which case it refers to IT infrastructure.